Requesting the Use of Patient Safety HERO and SCA Data for Purposes of Research

 Am I required to obtain approval from the Patient Safety Department before using this data for research purposes?

 Yes.
-If the eIRB application indicated that HERO or SCA data will be used as a data source, the submission must be accompanied by written approval from a member of the Patient Safety Department.
+If the eIRB application indicated that Hero Event Reporting System or SCA data will be used as a data source, the submission must be accompanied by written approval from a member of the Patient Safety Department.
 Depending on the data being requested and what it is being requested for, there may be additional approvals required from departmental or entity data stewards prior to approval from Patient Safety.
 Some requests may also necessitate a review by the health system’s Risk Management department.
 If this is the case, the Patient Safety Department will work with you to obtain these separate approvals and reviews.

 Why am I required to obtain approval before using this data?